There are many, many options when it comes to finding resources to help you figure…

 –President Barak Obama

-That was five years ago, at his Back-to- School speech at Benjamin Banneker High School in Washington.
-Although the President urged young people to turn off the TV and study hard, the real crux of his message was aimed at the rest of the nation: improvements in the higher education system were in order if we were going to move back into that #1 position.
+That was five years ago, at his Back-to-School speech at Benjamin Banneker High School in Washington.
+Although the President urged young people to turn off the TV and study hard, the real crux of his message was aimed at the rest of the nation: improvements in the higher education system are in order if we were going to move back into that #1 position.

 In his words, higher education must become more accessible and more affordable for young people…. two things for which traditional institutions of higher learning have never been known for.